mikemathu/Point-Of-Sale-System/README.md

 # Point of Sale System

+**Accounts module**

+The Accounts module encompasses various functionalities, including managing fiscal periods, ledger accounts, journal vouchers, and taxes within the system.

+***Fiscal Periods:***
+Fiscal periods enable structuring and manage financial data according to defined timeframes.
+Users can create, edit, and delete specific periods to align with their accounting needs.

+***Ledger Accounts:***
+Ledger accounts are the foundational elements of accounting, representing individual accounts for assets, liabilities, equity, revenue, and expenses.
+Users can perform CRUD (Create, Read, Update, Delete) operations on these accounts to maintain accurate financial records.

+***Journal Voucher:***
+This feature facilitates the creation and management of journal vouchers, essential for recording financial transactions.
+Users can add, modify, and delete vouchers, ensuring comprehensive transactional documentation.

+***Taxes:***
+The tax management functionality allows users to define, edit, and manage various tax configurations.
+It enables the setup and modification of tax-related information essential for accurate financial calculations and compliance.

 **Security**

 Each `SystemUser`, `Admin` and `Super Admin` is a `User`.
 To be a `User`, `User Registration` is required.